EricZinda/Perplexity/docs/devvocab/StreamApproachDesign.md

 Algorithm for just returning maximal solutions that meet the criteria: only create sets that represent unique answers, or partial sets ("contenders") that will be used to generate alternatives

-Basic algorithm: we are building up a list of potential solution groups.
-Constraints
+Goal: Return solution groups
+Basic algorithm: each row that comes in gets combined with all the groups that exist to create new groups.
+    Any that can't possibly combine with another row (because it is monotonically increasing) should be removed from the set so we don't keep trying.
+That prunes some of the search space keep track of a list of potential solution groups - that is: groups from the set of all possible groups that.
+    the only variables considered when making groups are those with non-default constraints, because the whole point of groups is dealing with plurals

 - Start with a list of a single empty set
 - When a new solution comes in, for each set in the list:
   - See if the constrained variable values are already in the set
     - Yes: this is a "merge": Simply add the item into the set.
 Because it changes neither the unique individuals nor the unique values:
-      - This can *only* happen when there are variables without constraints on them because otherwise the entire set of values can't already exist
+      - This can *only* happen when there are variables without constraints on them because otherwise the entire set of values can't already exist (since solutions are always unique from the phase 1 solver)
       - Nothing in the stats needs to be updated and the criteria must be the same as before.
 The state of the set is the same as before.
       - No new sets need to be created because the set that represented this has already been added
         - This does mean, however, that return approach a) below could return different sets depending on the order of new solution groups?